Juliet Eilperin and Brady Dennis, Reporters - Washington Post

 And while polls haven’t been released to specifically ask about Biden’s executive order to reverse the ban on transgender people serving in the military, previous surveys suggest that move will also likely be popular with the public.

 The popularity of these policies is notable for a few reasons.
 First, Biden’s emphasis on trying to unify the country in his inaugural address has created a debate in political circles about exactly what constitutes “unity.”
-These early executive orders meet one definition — adopting policies that a clear majority of Americans support, which necessitates that at least some […]
+These early executive orders meet one definition — adopting policies that a clear majority of Americans support, which necessitates that at least some Republicans back […]

 Stephan: You would think people in public office would realize that over time everything will come out.
 But they don't.
 With Trump it is already starting.
 I had two readers who are in the national security community send me URLs for this story, telling me that it is well-researched and fact-based.
 It is also horrifying.